 Because of the shape formed by a wheel’s rotation, they can be used in conjunction with ropes to make pulleys, or be used as a system of movement.
 A wheel is the same height and shape regardless of its orientation, which means that it has great utility in motion.

 A screw is a device that converts torque (turning motion) into thrust (forward motion).
 In effect, therefore, screws are devices that allow for forces exerted in one plane of motion to have outputs in another.
-They function in the same way as wedges in this respect.
 The earliest application of the screw is believed to be in Ancient Greece or Egypt, where it was used to raise water to irrigate fields.